Optical stretcher: Applications

 Cell mechanics and cell rheology play a crucial role in cellular development and also in many diseases.

-Due to its high throughput, the optical stretcher has in many biomechanical studies been the tool of choice to investigate the development of or changes in cell mechanics, among them studies on the development of cancer and stem cell differentiation.
+Due to its high throughput, the optical stretcher has in many biomechanical studies been the tool of choice to investigate the development of changes in cell mechanics, among them studies on the development of cancer and stem cell differentiation.

 An exemplary study in stem cell research sheds light on the process of cell differentiation: Hematopoietic stem cells residing in the bone marrow differentiate into different types of blood cells to produce human blood – i.e., red blood cells and different types of white blood cells.
 In this study, it was shown that the white blood cell types show different mechanical behaviour depending on their later physiological function and that these differences arise during the process of stem cell differentiation.

 Using the optical stretcher, it was also shown that cancerous cells differ significantly in their mechanical properties from their healthy counterparts.

 The authors claim that the 'optical deformability' can be used as a biomechanical marker to distinguish cancerous from healthy cells, and even that higher stages of malignancy can be detected.